Virgin Galactic's launching Richard Branson to space: Why you should care - CNET - Bioreports

 5:09

-But much more is at stake Sunday than just the high-flying dreams of one wealthy media and travel magnate.
+But there’s much more at stake Sunday than the high-flying dreams of one wealthy media and travel magnate.

-From the lab to your inbox.
-Get the latest science stories from Bioreports every week.

 More than a million New Mexico taxpayers, including me, have invested nearly a quarter billion dollars to build Virgin Galactic’s home at Spaceport America in the hopes its anchor tenant will create a new industry in the state.